 My name is Thomas and I’m a writaholic!

-In the course of this half century in Academia, I have spent years in archives, written hundreds of articles, chapters, and books, taught thousands of undergraduate and graduate students, supervised two handfulls of phd-students, curated exhibitions, and even made a few sci-art works.
-In the last 15 years I have also had an active presence on social media, writing about the interface between biomedicine, aesthetics and museums, and increasingly about the genre of autobiography and memoirs.
+In the course of this half century in Academia, I have written hundreds of articles and a couple of books, given even more seminar, lectures and invited talks, trained thousands of undergraduate and graduate students, supervised two handfulls of PhD students, curated a couple exhibitions, and even made a few sci-art works.
+Over the last 15 years I have also had an increasingly active presence on social media, writing about the interface between biomedicine, aesthetics and museums; and, in the last couple of years, about the genre of autobiography and my own life.

-Now I have an emeritus professor contract with my former department, Medical Museion, at the University of Copenhagen.
-I also have a secondary affiliation as adjunct emeritus professor in the Department of Arts and Cultural Sciences at Lund University in Sweden.
+I retired in 2016 and am now emeritus professor in my former department.
+In addition, I have a secondary affiliation as adjunct emeritus professor in the Department of Arts and Cultural Sciences, Lund University in Sweden.

-I also have a private life (surprise, surprise!) — but more about that in the forthcoming memoirs.
+I also (surprise, surprise!) have a somewhat more private life — but more about that in the forthcoming memoir.